davisjam/davisjam.github.io/_pages/research.md

     and
     resources to help you improve.
   In addition, senior lab members will be given opportunities to help train more junior lab members.

+### Lab members

+I am delighted to be supervising these talented students:

+- Albert Sun
+- Jitesh Motati
+- Tuhin Sarkar
+- Evan Williams

+You could join them!
+[Here are the instructions to get started](/join-lab).